FOR

 than 20,000 words.

 d.
-Successful completion of an oral/written comprehensive
+Successful completion of an oral and written comprehensive

 examination covering the course work and thesis.